13 of the best buffets in London for an all you can eat feast

 The Ned, The City

 What: This one’s probably the closest to those eye-poppingly generous spreads you get at fancy hotels abroad, thanks to the vast array of delectable dishes on offer.
-Served across Millie’s Lounge, The Nickel Bar, Malibu Kitchen and Lutyens Grill at The Ned, the aptly named ‘Ned’s Feast’ includes as much food as you like, plus a glass of prosecco on arrival.
+Served in Millie’s Lounge, the aptly named ‘Ned’s Feast’ includes as much food as you like, plus a glass of prosecco on arrival.
 Dishes vary from week to week, but the selection will always include lobster, oysters, roasts with all the trimmings, brunch dishes and salads.
 There’s also a cheese and dessert bar laden with profiteroles, pastries, puddings and cheeses that you’ll need to leave room for.
+It’s one of the most expensive luxury buffets in London, but with food like that, we’re not complaining.

 Indian buffet menu in London